All photographers know that feeling when they press the shutter. We’re used to seeing the world through a small window, a viewfinder.

 The best thing that can happen on a photoshoot is that things flow naturally.
 This means that your model is comfortable, that she feels good and this will surely help you be more creative and get better pictures.

 It may seem obvious, but you have to start by respecting the models.
-So don’t touch them, don’t be imprudent and don’t ask them to do things they don’t feel good about.
+So don’t touch them, don’t be imprudent and don’t ask them to do things they don’t feel comfortable with.

 Are you ready to do your Boudoir session?